construction calculator

 How to use this calculator

-3. Review cubic feet, cubic yards, and approximate 80 lb bag counts.
+5. Review the calculated cubic feet, cubic yards, and approximate 80 lb bag count.
+Round up to avoid short loads or extra trips to the store.

 Inputs explained